 If you are experiencing problems with one brand, try another one to see if it works better for you (see my review of Top Five D-Mannose brands, 2018 that are worth spending your money on).

 Frequent D-Mannose Side Effect: Diarrhea & Loose Stool

 If you overdose on D-Mannose you will get diarrhea.
 I’ve learned this from my own experience and heard this many many times from others.
 You might get loose stools or it could be very watery diarrhea.

 What is the critical dose?
 For some, it could be three teaspoons within a day, for others – one heaped spoon.
-However, in comparison to horrible side-effects from antibiotics, diarrhea is not the worst thing.
+However, in comparison to horrible side-effects from antibiotics, or UTI symptoms, diarrhea is not the worst thing.

 Bottom line, plan to stay close to home the first day you try D-Mannose.

 Finally, if you experience diarrhea as a D-Mannose side effect, just lower your dose next time.